flybywiresim/docs/docs/start/throttle-calibration.md

 It covers the frequently used [Thrustmaster TCA Throttle Quadrant Airbus edition](#thrustmaster-tca-or-similar-with-reverser-on-axis) with 2 throttle axis, reversers and detents and also the [Thrustmaster TWCS Throttle](#thurstmaster-twcs-or-similar-without-reverser-on-axis-and-no-detents) as an example for a single axis throttle with no reverser and no detents.

+Use the **Table of Contents** on the right side to jump to relevant chapters.

+---

 ## Quick Start

+This quickstart lists all necessary steps for calibrating your throttle.
+Please read the sections below for a detailed step-by-step guide.

 ### Step 1: Setup the correct axis in Microsoft Flight Simulator Control operations

 - For throttles with reversers map the throttle axis of your controller to `THROTTLE 1 AXIS` and `THROTTLE 2 AXIS`.
 Do NOT use `THROTTLE 1 AXIS (0 TO 100%)` in this case!
 - For throttles without reversers map the throttle axis of your controller to `THROTTLE 1 AXIS (0 TO 100%)` and `THROTTLE 2 AXIS (0 TO 100%)`.
 Do NOT use `THROTTLE 1 AXIS` in this case!
-- Test if you need to set `REVERSE AXIS` - the TCA needs this, others might not.
+- Test if you need to set `REVERSE AXIS` - the TCA needs this, other controllers might not.
 - Remove any sensitivity and dead zone settings for the throttle axis of your controller.
 Your throttle should be fully linear.

 [Detailed step-by-step Guide ](#step-1-microsoft-flight-simulator-controls-option)